 Remember that you build strength in the rest period, NOT during the workout!

-Exercise is Important!
+Senior Weightlifting is Important!

 Even if you do some weight training you will notice it is much harder to build muscle.
 Being in shape and having adequate muscle mass is especially important for our senior population.
 Healthy skeletal and muscular systems can help seniors in so many ways: